BootcampersCollective/beerbook/README.md

+Ok, to get this bad boy running download expo first.
+If you are on mac use the ios simulator for iphone or android studio or genymotion for android phone.
+If you want to use android you need to downgrade the apollo client to 2.2.7 ("https://github.com/apollographql/apollo-client/issues/3236").

+This app was created with create-react-native-app and is used to make a list of breweries you have visited and what you drank.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).